crowdint/spree_reviews_rating/README.md

 2. Run `bundle install`
 3. To copy and apply migrations run:
 <pre>
-	rake spree_reviews:install:migrations
+	rails g spree_reviews:install
 </pre>

-Now you should be able to boot up your server with:

-    rails s

-That's all!

 Usage
 -----

-Action "submit" in "reviews" controller - goes to review entry form
+1. Action "submit" in "reviews" controller - goes to review entry form

-Users must be logged in to submit a review
+2. Users must be logged in to submit a review

-Three partials:
- - ./app/views/products/_rating.html.erb  -- display number of stars
- - ./app/views/products/_shortrating.html.erb -- shorter version of above
- - ./app/views/products/_review.html.erb  -- display a single review

-Administrator can edit and/or approve and/or delete reviews.
+3. Administrator can edit and/or approve and/or delete reviews.

+Copyright (c) 2012 [Damiano Giacomello], released under the New BSD License